tom-sapletta-com/awesome-jokes/README.md

 - I suggest a dependency injection, but be careful of side effects.
 You might experience unexpected exceptions.

 The developer replies:
 - Do you have a trial version?
-I'd like to test it before committing it to my system."
+I'd like to test it before committing it"

 ---
 Przychodzi developer do lekarza, a lekarz pyta:
 - Co Panu dolega?